7thwhitburnscouts/website/content/joinus.md

 Information on all Scout Group activities can also be found by contacting Group Scout Leader, Gavin Johnston on 01501 773519 or by e-mailing Johnston_gavin@hotmail.com.

 Get involved - Join the adventure - Join Scouting

+## Adult Volunteers

+Whitburn Scout Group is currently looking for a number of adult volunteers to help with the running of the Group.

+Become part of an experienced team.
+It can be hugely worthwhile and enjoyable.
+It's a chance to gain new skills, boost your CV, meet new people and put something back into your community.
+Allow us to give young people the chance to experience the fabulous range of fun activities

+Scouting can offer and for them to gain skills for life.
+- Scouts and Explorer Scouts meet on Tuesdays
+- Beavers and Cubs meet on Thursdays
+- We are also looking for a Treasurer

+For more information or just to have a no obligation chat please contact Gavin Johnston on 07736 032444 or e-mail johnston_gavin@hotmail.com